avo-hq/docs.avohq.io/docs/2.0/authentication.md

 ### Use a different authenticator

-If you're using another authentication provider, you may customize the `current_user` method to something else.
+Using another authentication provider, you may customize the `current_user` method to something else.

 ```ruby
 # config/initializers/avo.rb